vishalbutolia/auto-suggest-trie/README.md

 When you will search for any word/s, the inserted value at that instant is considered as a prefix.
 The trie will return all the words which starts with the prefix.

-Note: Current maximum suggestion limit is set to 10.
+*Note*: Current maximum suggestion limit is set to 10.
 So max 10 suggestions will be shown.